 With its hyper-local produce and ample tasting menu, modern British restaurant Joro is one of the swishest eating establishments in Sheffield, even though it’s in the Krynkl shipping container development.
 At this award-winning joint, seasonal small plates are beautifully presented and fashioned from local ingredients.
 It costs £45 for eight courses.
 Wear stretchy pants.

 Why go?
-For an £8 plate of authentic pasta.
+For an £8 plate of nonna’s best pasta.

 The first Nonnas opened in Sheffield in 1996.
-Since then the Italian restaurant has become a favourite throughout the city, serving authentic Italian food at reasonable prices in a happy atmosphere.
-From 5pm to 7pm on most days, Nonna’s offers £8 bowls of pasta (the eight-hour slow-cooked Italian sausage with tagliatelle is a real highlight), so head here if you’re on a budget but you don't want to compromise on quality.
+Since then the Italian restaurant has become a favourite throughout the city, serving homey Italian food at reasonable prices.
+From 5pm to 7pm on most days, Nonnas offers £8 bowls of pasta (the eight-hour slow-cooked Italian sausage with tagliatelle is a real highlight), so head here if you’re on a budget but you don’t want to compromise on quality.

 Why go?
 If you’re a coffee snob or gluten-free.

 Steam Yard has spectacular coffee, a glorious courtyard and lots of colourful, gluten-free baked goods.
-It’s a casual spot that makes up for its lack of a sit-down menu, with loads of doughnuts and cakes.
+It’s a casual spot that makes up for its lack of a sit-down menu with stacks upon stacks of doughnuts and cakes.
 In summer it brings in ice cream from Peak District Dairy and puts scoops of it inside doughnuts.
-Grab a coffee and a treat, then take it to the courtyard and indulge in the sunshine.
+Grab a coffee and a treat, then take them out into the courtyard.

 Why go?
 For the finest brunch and coffee to ever pass your lips.

-Run by two New Zealanders with a passion for a right proper brew with your brunch, Tamper makes for a great place to while away an afternoon.
-Their coffee is award-winning and the grub is top notch.
+Run by two New Zealanders with a passion for a proper brew, Tamper makes for a great place to while away an afternoon.
+Their coffee is award-winning and the grub’s top notch.
 The Big Kiwi Breakfast is sure to stifle any hangover, while Friday nights offer an opportunity to prepare for said hangover with a late, boozy opening.

 Why go?
-For afternoon tea in an antique store.
+For afternoon tea in an antiques store.

-This quaint little café is on the top floor of the Sheffield Antiques Centre.
-If you like mismatched tea cups and delicious sponge cakes this is the place for you.
-Freshly baked scones with jam and clotted cream come on an afternoon tea tier that also includes classic sandwiches.
-On the savoury side, there are toasties, salads and classic jacket potatoes.
+This quaint café is on the top floor of the Sheffield Antiques Centre.
+If you like mismatched tea cups and moreish sponge cakes, this is the place for you.
+Freshly baked scones with jam and clotted cream come on an afternoon tea stand that also includes classic sandwiches.
+On the savoury side, there are toasties, salads and jacket potatoes.

 Why go?
 For the best tacos in town.

 This all-day Mexican canteen has done well for itself in Sheffield.
-It was once a street food stall that only cooked up tacos for dinner, but now there are four locations across the city serving breakfast, lunch and dinner.
+Once just a street food stall that only cooked up tacos for dinner, now it has four locations across the city serving breakfast, lunch and dinner.
 Our pick?
 The 12-inch chicken burrito in smoky tomato sauce, with black beans, salsa, rice, sour cream and loads of guac.
-The perfect bite to accompany a margarita, or a late-night journey home.
+The perfect accompaniment to a margarita, or a late-night journey home.